 Interpretation of these rules shall be left exclusively to the tournament director and weighmaster.
 Failure to comply may result in disqualification and the decison of the tournament officials shall be final in all such matters.

 Patricipation & Eligibility

 Registration & Checkpoint

 Each contestant must register in person at the designated site, before the start of the tournament.
 Start time will be at "Safe Daylight".
 No more than two fishermen in a boat and they must both be paid contestants.
 Registration is $250 after 6:00 PM on the Thursday preceeding the tournament.
 Pre-registration is $200.
 Registration includes big bass side pot.

 Teams may fish as many qualifiers as they wish.
 Once they have qualified their registration fee drops to $110 for early registration or $150 for late registration.
 The 2014-2015 Anglers of the Year pay only $10 per tournament which goes into the big bass pot.
-A team qualifies for the championship by 1) being last year's champions, 2) finishing in the top 12 of a qualifier, 3) being in the top 12 in points after the 4th qualifying tournament and all other qualifiers have been removed.
+A team qualifies for the championship by 1) being last year's champions, 2) finishing in the top 12 of a qualifier, or 3) being in the top 12 in points after the 4th qualifying tournament and all other qualifiers have been removed.
 This results in 61 teams being able to participate in the championship.
-The team with the overall highest score in the four qualifiers will become Anglers of the Year for 2014-2015.
+The team with the overall highest score in the four qualifiers will become Anglers of the Year for 2015-2016.
 You must fish the championship with the same partner you qualified with.
 If one partner is unable to fish then you may fish solo.